Introduction of Qu Mai:Liliac Pink Herb or Herba Dianthi.

 (2).Dianthus chinensis L.: It is commonly known as Shí Zhú(literally it means a bamboo shrub grows between stones).
 Perennial herbs, 30~50 cm tall, glabrous, pink green.
 Stem arising from root and neck, sparsely tufted, erect, upper branched.
 Leaf-blade linear-lanceolate, 3~5 cm long, 2~4 mm wide, apex acuminate, base slightly narrow, entire or finely toothed, midrib more prominent.

 Inflorescences of single branchlets or multiflorous cymes; Pedicels 1-3 cm long; 4 bracts, ovate, apex long acuminate, longer than 1/2 of calyx, margin membranous, ciliate; Calyx cylindrical, 15~25 mm long, 4~5 mm in diameter, longitudinally striated, calyx teeth lanceolate, ca. 5 mm long, straight, apex acute, ciliate; Petals 15~18 mm long, obovate-triangular, 13~15 mm long, purplish red, pink, scarlet or white; Apical margin irregular tooth crack, throat spotted, sparse beard; Stamens exposed outside larynx, anthers blue; Ovary oblong, style linear.
 Capsule cylindrical, enveloped in persistent calyx, apically 4-lobed; Seeds black, oblate.
 Its flowering period is from May to June, fruiting from July to September.

-Ecological environment: It is resistant to cold, drought and extreme heat.
+Ecological environment: The plant is resistant to cold, drought, and extreme heat.
 In summer, it grows poorly or withers.
-Prefer sunny, dry, ventilated and cool humid climate.
-Requirements fertile, loose, good drainage and containing limestone loam or sandy loam, avoid water logging, good fertilizer.
-Grows on grasslands and hillsides, in the grass on the hillside below 1,000 meters above sea level.
+Prefer a sunny, dry, ventilated, and cool humid climate.
+Requirements fertile, loose, good drainage and containing limestone loam or sandy loam, avoid waterlogging, good fertilizer.
+It grows on grasslands and hillsides, in the grass on the hillside below 1,000 meters above sea level.
 It was native to the north of China, now growing from the north to the south.
 It is also cultivated in gardens.
 The plant also grows in the Siberia area.